castle-engine/castle-engine/examples/research_special_rendering_methods/test_rendering_opengl_capabilities/README.md

 - _Force Modern OpenGL(ES) usage_:

     Default mode of this test application.
 Sets `TGLFeatures.RequestCapabilities := rcForceModern`.
-Can be requested explicitly on command-line (but there's not much reason, as it is default now) by `-render=force-modern`.
+Can be requested explicitly on command-line (but there's not much reason, as it is default now) by `--render=force-modern`.

     In this mode we make sure to initialize OpenGL 3.3 "core" profile (see TGLFeatures.ModernVersionMajor, TGLFeatures.ModernVersionMinor), _without any compatibility features enabled_.
 It is guaranteed we will have `GLFeatures.EnableFixedFunction = false`.
 We will use shaders, VBO, VAO, texture swizzle and more modern features for everything.